 Summary dismissal procedure

-Regardless of the seriousness of the misconduct relied on in support of any decision to summarily dismiss an employee, you will still be required to follow a fair procedure, as you would with any other disciplinary matter.
+Regardless of the seriousness of the misconduct, you will still be required to follow a fair procedure, as you would with any other disciplinary matter, before a decision can be made on which disciplinary action is to be taken.

-This is absolutely essential to avoid any claim for unfair dismissal, which requires an employer not only to have a genuine and valid reason for the dismissal, but also to have acted reasonably in all the circumstances.
+This is essential to avoid claims for unfair dismissal, which requires an employer not only to have a fair and lawful reason for the dismissal, but also to have acted reasonably in all the circumstances.

 As such, summary dismissal is not actually an instant decision, but rather requires a thorough investigation and full disciplinary hearing.
 In particular, you must provide the employee with the opportunity to defend the allegations made against them before deciding to dismiss, either with or without notice.